Branching process representation for nonlinear first-order conservation PDEs in 1D: Abstract

 \section{Abstract}

-We show that a large class of first-order conservation law PDEs can be probabilistically represented using multi-type branching processes.
+We show that a large class of 1D first-order conservation PDEs can be probabilistically represented using multi-type branching processes.
 The representation holds when the initial conditions are linear combinations of negative exponentials.
-This class contains Burgers' equation in one dimension, which may develop a gradient blow-up in finite time, as well as other equations with more general nonlinearities.
-We also show how the time of gradient blow up can be identified by studying criticality conditions of the corresponding branching process.
+We also show that in some cases, the time of gradient blow up can be identified by studying criticality conditions of the corresponding branching processes.